yegor256/blog/_posts/2017/mar/2017-03-24-tdd-that-works.md

 need to test until it's broken, mostly because we understand that it's technically not possible to test everything or to fix all bugs.
 We have to fix only what's visible and intolerable by the business.
-If the business doesn't care or our users/testers don't see our bugs&mdash;we must not **waste** project resources on fixing them.
+If the business doesn't care or our users/testers don't see our bugs---we must not **waste** project resources on fixing them.

 {% quote I only create tests later when my users express the need for them by reporting bugs. %}